Pinching-Antenna Systems (PASS): A Tutorial: Application and Deployment

-While existing research primarily focuses on indoor scenarios, PASS also presents new opportunities for UAV-assisted outdoor wireless systems, which are critical to the emerging low-altitude economy, as demonstrated in Fig. \ref{fig:pass-uav}.
-By enabling dynamic and real-time control over signal propagation characteristics, such as LoS availability and path loss, PASS transcends the limitations of conventional static or mechanically steered antenna systems.
+{While most existing studies have focused on indoor deployments, PASS also offer significant potential for outdoor mobile scenarios, such as aerial, space, and vehicular communications \cite{liu2025pinching}.
+In such cases, dielectric waveguides can be installed along the sides of buildings, integrated into roadside infrastructure, or mounted on other supporting structures to enable flexible and efficient signal transmission.
+A representative example is the application of PASS in UAV-assisted outdoor wireless systems, which play a pivotal role in supporting the emerging low-altitude economy, as illustrated in Fig. \ref{fig:pass-application}(e).} By enabling dynamic and real-time control over signal propagation characteristics, such as LoS availability and path loss, PASS transcends the limitations of conventional static or mechanically steered antenna systems.
 These unique capabilities are particularly valuable in UAV scenarios, where mobility, energy constraints, and highly dynamic environments pose significant challenges for reliable and efficient system performance \cite{7470937}.
 Intelligent beamforming and blockage-aware trajectory design can be exploited to maintain robust LoS links in complex urban or obstacle-rich environments \cite{8038869}.
 To achieve this goal, PASS can be deployed in different areas, such as urban roadways, building facades, or other infrastructures, to effectively extend both air-to-air and air-to-ground communication coverages.
 To serve UAVs operating at high speeds, distributed waveguides can be coordinated to ensure consistent and low-latency connectivity.
 Furthermore, ML techniques can be leveraged to learn environment-specific beamforming, predict channel variations, and adaptively configure radiation properties to meet diverse communication and sensing requirements.
 Since PASS enables on-the-fly reconfiguration of path loss, phase front, and radiation pattern, it also empowers UAVs to sense their environment in a directionally selective and multi-perspective fashion \cite{9737357}.
 Joint optimization of waveform design and PASS configuration can further enhance the sensing resolution and reliability.
 As UAVs can serve as airborne mobile edge computing servers \cite{9305267,10462480}, PASS-assisted UAV networks further facilitate link-quality-aware computation offloading, task partitioning, and latency-constrained smart computing.